dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 I like to try to keep the projects in these canvas examples posts fairly simple and basic though so that I do not have to write an extremely lengthly amount of written content outlining the example.
 However this one is starting to get a little involved and I also have a lot more ideas that I keep writing down on my todo list for this one.
 The original game that I cloned off of was all ready a little addictive, but I found myself loosing interest fairly quick still.
 I thought to myself, hey this game is pretty cool actually, and it is so simple too, but it would be even better if it had these features.

 I will be continuing to work on this one at least a little while longer, because I think that it could use a few more game modes.
-I think I should make at least ne game mode that is more or less the same game as the original, and call it something like classic mode.
 However what I really want to do is see if I can come up with new modes, and additional features to tweak these modes in order to come up with something that I think will be pretty cool.

 I think I should have some additional states, and even some basic features are still missing.
 As I continue to work on this I hope to also work out a half way decent system when it comes to having a state machine, and user interface features to move from one state to another.